Ameya79/About-Me/README.md

 ---

-## 🛠️ Projects
-- **Weatherly** – A clean Python weather app using OpenWeatherMap API
-- **Expense Tracker** – A simple Flask-based tool to log and track spending
-- **Mini Tools** – To-do app, BMI calculator, basic image search, and more

----

 ## 📚 What I Focus On
 - Learning **step-by-step**, not skipping the "why"
 - Building projects that can be used in real life